-Now you can do a Neighborhood Watch program in any unincorporated area of the county from the comfort of your living room, fighting crime at the same time!
-It's easy and fun.
+Now you can do a Neighborhood Watch program in any unincorporated area of the county from the comfort of your living room and fight crime at the same time!
+It’s easy and fun.

 First: Get to know your neighborhood and what crime is occurring nearby.
 Go to our Crime Map page and find your neighborhood.
 The Crime Map program allows you to search the calls associated with unincorporated geographic regions of the county, including your street, to see what crimes have been reported.
 You can even do custom searches over different periods of time to determine certain trends.

 Second: Talk with neighbors to see who has email and ask them if they would be interested in forming a Neighborhood Watch Interactive group with you.
 Once you have a group together, encourage each other to follow the Sheriff’s Office Facebook Page for all of our current updates and press releases.

 Third: Set up an email group list of all the people who have agreed to join your Neighborhood Watch and share the group with everyone so each household may send an alert at any time.
 Now the training begins!
 You as coordinator of your Neighborhood Watch Interactive group need to teach everyone what to look for and how to call the Sheriff’s Office.

 What is Suspicious Activity?

 - Someone running from a car or home.